Jacques de Baerze

 Jacques de Baerze (active before 1384, died after 1399) was a Flemish sculptor in wood, two of whose major carved altarpieces survive in Dijon, now in France, then the capital of the Duchy of Burgundy.

-De Baerze probably came from Ghent, and lived in Dendermonde (Termonde in French) some thirty kilometres away, which is also not far from Antwerp and Brussels.
-He was clearly a well-established master before the death in January 1384 of the local ruler, Louis II of Flanders, Duke of Brabant, as two commissions from Louis to produce carved altarpieces are recorded, though the works have not survived.
-These were for the chapel of the castle of Dendermonde, and the hospice of the Cistercian abbey of Bijloke, then just outside Ghent.
+De Baerze probably came from Ghent, and lived in Dendermonde (Termonde in French) some thirty kilometres away, not far from Antwerp and Brussels.
+He was considered a well-established master by Louis II of Flanders, Duke of Brabant before his death in January 1384, evidenced by the record of two commissions from Louis II to produce carved altarpieces, though these works no longer exist.
+These altarpieces were intended for the chapel of the castle of Dendermonde, and the hospice of the Cistercian abbey of Bijloke, then just outside Ghent.

-These works were noticed by Philip the Bold, Duke of Burgundy, Louis' son-in-law and successor as Count of Flanders.
+De Baerze's work was noticed by Philip the Bold, Duke of Burgundy, Louis II's son-in-law and successor as Count of Flanders.
 In 1385 Philip had founded a Carthusian monastery, the Charterhouse of Champmol, then just outside Dijon, as the dynastic burial-place of the Burgundian Valois, and was filling it with impressive works of art.
 In 1390, he commissioned de Baerze to create two similar altarpieces for Champmol: one, now known as the Altar of Saints and Martyrs for the chapter house, and the larger, now known as the Retable of the Crucifixion, for the main altar of the church.
-Both are triptychs with hinged wings, carved on the interior, but the exterior panels, showing when the wings were closed, were to be painted by his court artist Melchior Broederlam (another Fleming who also previously worked for Louis) — a common arrangement for a grand altarpiece.
+Both are triptychs with hinged wings, carved on the interior; the exterior panels were painted by his court artist Melchior Broederlam (another Fleming who also previously worked for Louis); this was a common arrangement for a grand altarpiece.
 These painted outer panels only survive for the larger of the two retables.
 The triptychs would normally be shown closed, displaying the paintings, but opened to show the carvings for feast days.

 The iconography of the two artists' elements was designed to complement each other, with a painted sequence of scenes from the Infancy of Christ and within, carved scenes of the Adoration of the Magi, the Crucifixion in the centre, and the Entombment of Christ, flanked by saints on the inside of the side-panels.
-Above there is elaborate Gothic tracery with small figures of saints and angels.
+Above is elaborate Gothic tracery with small figures of saints and angels.
 The whole of both works is either gilded or painted.
 The Altar of Saints and Martyrs is 159 cm high, and 252 cm wide with the wings open.
 For the Retable of the Crucifixion the equivalent figures are 167 cm and 252 cm.